-“We believe we should have a penalty too - knocking it by the keeper and he takes Mark Millar out, but that’s no excuse.
+“We believe we should have a penalty too, but that’s no excuse.

-“We need to dig in and make the breaks go our way and start that next week getting ourselves out of this sticky situations.
+“We need to dig in and make the breaks go our way to get ourselves out of this sticky situations.

 “We were outplayed in the first half and can’t keep losing early goals.”